erasin/bevy_simple_i18n/README.md

 ## File Structure

-In order to use this plugin you'll need to set up your asset folder in the following way:
+In order to use this plugin, the following folder structure is recommended:

 ```ts
 .